Who missed last month’s horrifying quiz? Actually, just between you and me, it looks like everyone did! Yeesh! Here it is again:

 Because even though they want to escape from the world, they want to remain aware of what’s going on — at least according to Peter Fraser.
 It’s the most tubercular spider, so they probably would not want to hide themselves away from all these painful things – sun, noise.
 Instead they’d be zooming around in circles in the midst of it all, screaming that everything is making them nuts.

-Speed is very important to them.
+Speed is very important to spider remedies.
 Also, they’re very impatient.
-Hurrying people up, getting them to move faster.
+Hurrying people up, pushing them to move faster.

 They’re known for their fruitless activity.
 I should probably look in Massimo’s spider book.
-OK, here ‘s what I see: It’s a web spider.
+OK, here ‘s what I see: Theridion is a web spider.
 They have to be alert to the slightest vibration; you know, they sit on their web, and if it moves ever so slightly, it means an intruder or prey has touched the web, so is nearby and acting quickly is a must!
-So, you can see why they wouldn’t be inclined to cover their ears or close their eyes because they have to be hypervigilant.
+So, you can see why they wouldn’t be inclined to cover their ears or close their eyes because they have to be hyper-vigilant.
+I’m talking about Theridion now, but our winner for this case is Coffea!
+Because after all, when you think about it, too much coffee can really put your nerves on edge; and, needless to say, it keeps you awake!

 Thanks to Barbara Lowry for sharing her analysis of the case and congratulations to our other winner as well, Sinziana Patrulea.
 Isn’t that a great name?
-Sinziana Patrulea?
+That would make a great fictitious name!
+Sinziana Patrulea!
 Let’s all say it together now:

 Dr. B, what prizes do we have for Barbara Lowry and